North Carolina General Assembly overrides governor's veto of 12-week abortion ban

 With no room for error in the Republican caucuses, Democrats and abortion rights groups unsuccessfully mounted a pressure campaign in the hopes that even one Republican legislator would vote against overriding the veto and leave it in place.

 While the legislation bans abortion at 12 weeks, it also requires any abortion after 12 weeks of pregnancy take place in a hospital.
-It also restricts medication abortion to 10 weeks — or 70 days and puts additional requirements in place such as visits to a clinic and counseling.
+It also requires a physician to verify the gestational age of a fetus is under 10 weeks for a medication abortion — or 70 days — and puts additional requirements in place such as visits to a clinic and counseling.
 There are additional license requirements for clinics that perform abortions.

 for more features.